padok-team/github-actions-tutorial/README.md

 ```

 Jobs contain a list of **steps**, which are executed consecutively.
 Often, the
-first step is to check out the source code.
-To do this, use an **action**
+first step is to clone your repository to use the source code it contains.
+To do
-provided by Github, called `actions/checkout`.
-To use this action, fill in the
+this, use an **action** provided by Github, called `actions/checkout`.
+To use
-`uses` field of the first step:
+this action, fill in the `uses` field of the first step:

 ```yaml
 jobs: